Another recipe post? Who am I?

 Really, the hardest part about this recipe is keeping the bread from clumping together.
 But man, it’s worth it.
 Let me know if you try it out!

-This post is being linked up with The DIY Dreamer, Savvy Southern Style, And Sew We Craft, Tilly’s Nest, Nap Time is my Time, Sparkles & Glue, Mama Buzz, The Life of Jennifer Dawn, Fluster Buster, Ginger Snap Crafts, This Silly Girl’s Life, The Brambleberry Cottage, Sweet Haute, The Grits Blog, Play.Party.Pin, The Kitchen Chopper, Kitchen Fun, Eat.Create.Party, Link Party Palooza, The Girl Creative, Classy Clutter, and The NY Melrose Family.
+This post is being linked up with The DIY Dreamer, Savvy Southern Style, Tilly’s Nest, Nap Time is my Time, Sparkles & Glue, Mama Buzz, The Life of Jennifer Dawn, Fluster Buster, Ginger Snap Crafts, This Silly Girl’s Life, The Brambleberry Cottage, Sweet Haute, The Grits Blog, Play.Party.Pin, The Kitchen Chopper, Kitchen Fun, Eat.Create.Party, Link Party Palooza, The Girl Creative, Classy Clutter, and The NY Melrose Family.

 Want to keep up with all my cake-fueled ramblings?
 You can subscribe to my newsletter or find me at one of these places: